gspurthi/ibm-kms-migration-client/README.md

 ## Migrating your keys

-1. From the `migration-client` directory, run the following `make` command to build the binaries.

-    ```sh
-    make
-    ```

-   This command generates the _migration-client_ and _kp_ binaries and adds them to the `bin` folder in your directory.

-2. Run the _client-wrapper.sh_ script to start migrating keys from your legacy Key Protect service instance.
+1. Run the _client-wrapper.sh_ script to start migrating keys from your legacy Key Protect service instance.

     ```sh
     ./scripts/client-wrapper.sh